Azure/azure-spring-apps-landing-zone-accelerator/Scenarios/ASA-Secure-Baseline/README.md

 not exposed to the internet and is only accessible via Azure Bastion.
 * Log Analytics Workspace where Azure Spring Apps and Azure Firewall deliver logs and metrics.
-* Application Insights for monitoring applications deployed to Azure Spring Apps
+* Application Insights for monitoring applications deployed to Azure Spring Apps.
-* Instance of Azure Key Vault deployed with a Private Endpoint for secrets and certificates storage for applications deployed to Azure Spring Apps
+* Instance of Azure Key Vault deployed with a Private Endpoint for secrets and certificates storage for applications deployed to Azure Spring Apps.
 * Instance of Azure Bastion for connection to the Windows Server 2022 virtual machine running in the virtual network.

 ![Architectural diagram for the secure baseline scenario.](../ASA-Secure-Baseline/media/asa-eslz-securebaseline.jpg)